More than 21,000 people brought to safety of UK from Afghanistan, figures show

 An up-to-date total was not provided for the number of Afghan refugees who have arrived in the UK under the separate Afghan Citizens Resettlement Scheme (ACRS), which launched in January 2022.

-At this time, the Government said about 6,500 people had been brought to safety during and after Operation Pitting, and had received leave to remain under the scheme.
+As of that month, the Government said about 6,500 people had been brought to safety during and after Operation Pitting who were eligible under the scheme and have received leave to remain.
 This remains the latest publicly available figure.

 The Government has pledged to resettle more than 5,000 people under ACRS in the first year of the scheme and up to 20,000 over the coming years.